+PROBUPHINE® (pro-bú-feen)

+(buprenorphine)

+implant (CIII)

-Medication Guide PROBUPHINE® (pro-bú-feen) (buprenorphine) implant (CIII) Read this Medication Guide before starting PROBUPHINE and each time PROBUPHINE is inserted.
+Read this Medication Guide before starting PROBUPHINE and each time PROBUPHINE is inserted.
 There may be new information.
 This Medication Guide does not take the place of talking to your healthcare provider.
 Talk to your healthcare provider if you have questions about PROBUPHINE.

 Share the important information in this Medication Guide with members of your household.

 What is the most important information I should know about PROBUPHINE?

-Serious complications may happen from insertion and removal of PROBUPHINE, including: • Nerve or blood vessel injury in your arm Implant sticks out of the skin (protrusion) 0 0 Movement of implant (migration).
-PROBUPHINE or Implant comes out by itself (expulsion) 0 0 pieces of it can move into blood vessels and to your lung, and could lead to death.
-Call your healthcare provider right away if: PROBUPHINE sticks out of the skin or comes out by itself $\circ$ You have bleeding or symptoms of infection at the site after insertion or removal, including excessive or worsening 0 itching, pain, irritation, redness, or swelling You have numbness or weakness in your arm after the insertion or removal procedure 0 You have weakness or numbness in your arm, or shortness of breath 0 Because of the risk of complications of, migration, protrusion, expulsion and nerve injury with insertion and removal of PROBUPHINE, it is only available through a restricted program called the PROBUPHINE REMS Program.
-PROBUPHINE is not available in retail pharmacies.
-0 PROBUPHINE must be inserted or removed only in the facility of the certified prescriber.
-0 Implants may be difficult to locate if inserted too deeply, if you manipulate them, or if you gain significant weight after • insertion.
-Your healthcare provider may do special procedures or tests, or refer you to a surgical specialist to remove the implants if they are difficult to locate.
-In an emergency, have family members tell the emergency medical staff that you are physically dependent on an opioid and are being treated with PROBUPHINE.
-The medicine in PROBUPHINE can cause serious and life-threatening problems, especially if you take or use certain other medicines or drugs.
-Call your healthcare provider right away or get emergency help if you: Feel faint or dizzy 0 0 Have slurred speech Have mental changes such as confusion Cannot think well or clearly 0 0 Have slower breathing than you normally have Have a high body temperature 0 0 Have slowed reflexes Have severe sleepiness 0 0 Feel agitated Have blurred vision 0 0 Have problems with coordination Have stiff muscles 0 0 Have trouble walking 0 These can be signs of an overdose or other serious problems.
-Coma or death can happen if you take anxiety medicines or benzodiazepines, sleeping pills, tranquilizers, or sedatives, antidepressants, or antihistamines, or drink alcohol during treatment with PROBUPHINE.
-Tell your healthcare provider if you are taking any of these medicines or if you drink alcohol.
+- Serious complications may happen from insertion and removal of PROBUPHINE, including: - Nerve or blood vessel injury in your arm - Movement of implant (migration).
+PROBUPHINE or pieces of it can move into blood vessels and to your lung, and could lead to death. - Implant sticks out of the skin (protrusion) - Implant comes out by itself (expulsion)

+Call your healthcare provider right away if:

+- o PROBUPHINE sticks out of the skin or comes out by itself - You have bleeding or symptoms of infection at the site after insertion or removal, including excessive or worsening itching, pain, irritation, redness, or swelling - o You have numbness or weakness in your arm after the insertion or removal procedure - o You have weakness or numbness in your arm, or shortness of breath - Because of the risk of complications of, migration, protrusion, expulsion and nerve injury with insertion and removal of PROBUPHINE, it is only available through a restricted program called the PROBUPHINE REMS Program. - o PROBUPHINE is not available in retail pharmacies. - o PROBUPHINE must be inserted or removed only in the facility of the certified prescriber. - Implants may be difficult to locate if inserted too deeply, if you manipulate them, or if you gain significant weight after insertion.
+Your healthcare provider may do special procedures or tests, or refer you to a surgical specialist to remove the implants if they are difficult to locate. - In an emergency, have family members tell the emergency medical staff that you are physically dependent on an opioid and are being treated with PROBUPHINE. - The medicine in PROBUPHINE can cause serious and life-threatening problems, especially if you take or use certain other medicines or drugs.
+Call your healthcare provider right away or get emergency help if you: - Feel faint or dizzy - o Have mental changes such as confusion - Have slower breathing than you normally have - Have severe sleepiness - o Have blurred vision - Have problems with coordination